Project Manager, Greater New York Hospital Association

 Overall, I feel like I have been able to apply my liberal arts education throughout my educational and professional career because of the critical and big-picture thinking practice a liberal arts degree cultivates.
 Liberal arts teaches a student to conceptualize projects and goals holistically, considering a multitude of outcomes based on an integrated landscape in any given field.
 This, combined with the interest in human health and culture shaped by an anthropologic lens, has benefitted me as I work in health systems policy and program management.

-Ph.D. student and Spanish instructor at University of California, Santa Cruz
+Ph.D.
+Candidate and Spanish Teaching Fellow at University of California, Santa Cruz

-My interests lead me to move to northern Peru upon graduation, where I worked with a partner to design a summer school program for a small NGO.
-I also had opportunities to live and work in Ecuador, Mexico, Spain, and Thailand before deciding to pursue a master’s degree in Latin American Studies at the University of California, San Diego.
-While working on my MA degree, I applied to teach Spanish courses for undergraduate students at the university.
-Both my work as a Spanish instructor and my research on bilingual education programs in Latin America contributed to my decision to pursue a Ph.D. in education at the University of California, Santa Cruz.
-My current research explores program design and pedagogy for recent immigrant students (often referred to as “newcomers”) at the high school level.
+Upon graduating from SUNY New Paltz, I moved to northern Peru where I worked with a partner to design a summer school program for a small NGO.
+In the years that followed, I lived and worked in Ecuador, Mexico, Spain, and Thailand before deciding to pursue a master’s degree in Latin American Studies at the University of California, San Diego.
+While working on my MA degree, I taught Spanish courses for undergraduate students at the university.
+Both my work as a Spanish instructor and my research on bilingual education programs in Latin America contributed to my decision to pursue a Ph.D. in Education at the University of California, Santa Cruz.
+My dissertation research explores additional language development and pedagogy for recent immigrant students (often referred to as “newcomers”) at the high school level.

-My interests in the Spanish language, the complex nature of language learning, and issues surrounding equity in education emerged during my time at SUNY New Paltz.
-Today, I continue to work to weave those passions together, and to encourage undergraduate students not only to learn additional languages, but also to seek creative ways to examine the multiple intersections of language and education.
+My interests in the Spanish language, the complex nature of learning additional languages, and issues surrounding equity in education all emerged during my time at SUNY New Paltz.
+Today, I continue to weave those passions together.
+As an educator, I encourage students to explore the multiple intersections of language and education.
+Upon completing my Ph.D., I plan to pursue a career in teacher education and to contribute to preparing pre-service teachers to better meet the needs of the immigrant students in their classrooms.